Mitchelene BigMan: Early life and education

-BigMan was born on September 1, 1965, in Billings, Montana, raised on and off the Montana Crow Reservation, to Ronald BigMan and Edwina Beaumont.
+BigMan was born on September 1, 1965, in the Montana Crow Reservation, where she was raised on and off, to Ronald BigMan and Edwina Beaumont.
 She lived at various locations on the reservation in her childhood, primarily residing and attending school between Billings and Lodge Grass, Montana.
 After a negative experience at one of the reservation's Catholic-run Indian Residential Schools, her family eventually moved to Billings where she graduated from Billings Senior High School in June 1983.
 She worked as a dockworker and firefighter until April 17, 1987, when she enlisted in the U.S. Army, citing low employment opportunities and high rates of domestic abuse at the reservation as the reasons for her enlistment.

 She received a BS in Business Management in 2011 and an MBA in 2013 from the University of Phoenix.
 Mitchelene pursued a 2nd Masters in Legal Studies of Indigenous Peoples Law from the University of Oklahoma and graduated in May 2023.